GOOD'S

 Inspiration

-The Helvetica model draws its extremely linear shape from the Helvetica font, designed in 1957 by the designer Max Miedinger in Switzerland as a reinterpretation of the Akzidenz-Grotesk (1896).
-Helvetica is an extremely versatile and neutral font, objectively beautiful, and starting from the sixties it became widely used in the western world, so much so that it soon became the preferred font of most designers.
+The Helvetica design derives its extremely linear form from the Helvetica typeface, designed in 1957 by the Swiss designer Max Miedinger as a reinterpretation of the Akzidenz-Grotesk (1896).
+Helvetica is an extremely versatile and neutral typeface, objectively beautiful, and from the 1960s onwards it became widely used in the Western world, soon becoming the preferred typeface of the majority of designers.

 Description

-Biocetate: The frame is in Mazzucchelli M49 bioacetate, 100% recyclable and biodegradable, without chemical agglomerates to avoid allergic reactions and its natural origin is also revealed to the touch with a pleasant “warm and silky effect”.
+Bioacetate: The frame is made from Mazzucchelli M49 bioacetate, which is 100% recyclable and biodegradable, free from chemical additives to prevent allergic reactions; its natural origin is also evident to the touch, with a pleasant “warm, silky feel”.

-Front frame: The design of the front follows the guidelines of the font, always developing vertically or horizontally, but never diagonally.
-The proportion between vertical and horizontal lines and the rays of curvature are taken from the design of the characters that inspire it.
-The result is a linear, clean, elegant and versatile eyewear and its essentiality allows it to be adapted to various face shapes.
+Front: The design of the front follows the guidelines of the typeface, always running vertically or horizontally, but never diagonally.
+The proportion between vertical and horizontal lines and the radii of curvature are drawn from the design of the characters that inspired it.
+The result is a linear, clean, elegant and versatile pair of glasses, and its simplicity allows it to adapt to various face shapes.

-Temples: “sail” model, takes its name from the shape that resembles a rudder bar.
-The perforated “o” taken from the Good’s logo is reproduced at the end.
+Temple: “Sail” model, named after its shape, which resembles a rudder bar.
+At the end, the perforated “o” from the Good’s logo is reproduced.

-In 2007, during the occasion of the 50th anniversary of its invention, the font was featured in a documentary entitled Helvetica and directed by Gary Hustwit.
-In the same year, an exhibition, 50 Years of Helvetica, was dedicated to him at the Museum of Modern Art in New York.
-Massimo Vignelli was interviewed for the documentary and explained “There are people who think that character should be expressive.
-They have a different point of view than mine.”
+In 2007, to mark the 50th anniversary of its creation, the typeface was the subject of a documentary entitled *Helvetica*, directed by Gary Hustwit.
+That same year, an exhibition entitled *50 Years of Helvetica* was dedicated to it at the Museum of Modern Art in New York.
+Massimo Vignelli was interviewed for the documentary and explained, “There are people who think that a typeface should be expressive.
+They have a different point of view from mine.”

 • 100% handmade in Italy